 Below: 1st photo - Detail of the narrow sepals, and the clawed base of the petals.
 2nd photo - Seed pods forming below and flowers above open.

 Below: The terminal lobe of the leaf is much larger than the other lobes.
 Margins have coarse teeth.

 Below: Comparison of the shapes of various stem leaves.

-Below: 1st photo - A plant with many flower racemes.
-2nd photo - Stems are stiff, stout with slight angles and fine hair near the base.
+Below: Stems are stiff, stout with slight angles 1st photo - large stout stems can fine very prickly hair near the base.
+2nd photo - upper stem sections are usually smooth.
 3rd photo - The seed pods (siliques) are appressed to the stem.

-Below: 1st photo - A large 7 foot plant.
-2nd photo - Each mature seed pod holds 5 to 7 seeds which turn dark brown at maturity.
+Below: Each mature seed pod holds 5 to 7 seeds which turn dark brown at maturity.
 While the pod is of two valves, note the obvious 4-angles to the pod, with the dry stalk at one end and the beak at the other.

 Uses: Seeds of Black Mustard are used in condiments and for the oil contained in the seeds.
 The plant is cultivated for that purpose.
 The plant has an ancient history being recorded by the Greeks and Romans.
 The seeds themselves do not have an odor.
 Many members of the genus Brassica have all had some uses as food crops.